In this tutorial, we will be looking at how to overcome laziness and procrastination with meditation scripts and other tips.

 Then I got into mindfulness.

-Mindfulness helped me to focus on one thing at a time, so I was actually able to complete tasks.
+Mindfulness helped me to focus on one thing at a time, so I was able to complete tasks.

 8. Chakra meditation